tw181802/Scripts/README.md

 # Scripts
-This is a collection of some of PowerShell scripts.
+This is a collection of some of scripts written in various programming languages such as python, ruby, perl, bash, PowerShell and JavaScript.